thousandlemons/Java-Console-View/README.md

 		// the return type you expect from the read() method, String.class in this case String name = this.read("Please enter your name: ", String.class);

-		// create a validator judge if a string is a valid phone number Validator<String> phoneNumberValidator = new Validator<String>(){
+		// create a validator to judge if a string is a valid phone number Validator<String> phoneNumberValidator = new Validator<String>(){
 			@Override
 			public boolean isValid(String t){